Jose Siri Player Props: Rays vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 16th-ranked team ERA across all league pitching staffs (4.22).
+- The Orioles have a 4.20 team ERA that ranks 16th among all league pitching staffs.

-- Orioles pitchers combine to surrender 112 total home runs at a clip of 1.2 per game (to rank 17th in the league).

 © 2023 Data Skrive.
 All rights reserved.